 Under Option 2, the addition of project traffic to Aspen Way increases the noise levels by +14.6 dB under near term conditions and +10.6 dB in year 2020, which both exceed the +10 dB increase Caltrans threshold even though the noise levels do not exceed 65 dB CNEL County exterior noise level thresholds.
-Certification of Final EIR No. 616 requires a Statement of Overriding Considerations for this impact, for access Option 2 only.
-This is not an impact under Options 1, 2A and 2B.
+Certification of Revised Final EIR No. 616 requires a Statement of Overriding Considerations for this impact, for access Option 2 only.
+This is not an impact under Options 1, 2A and 2B as analyzed in the Revised Final EIR 616.
+There would be no impact under Option 1A, which is modification of Option 1 in the Revised Final EIR 616.